elenheru/polygon_jamming/README.md

 Also, we can invert the movement, and let polygon expand.
 This option is not of that much interest, because it always produces a polygon tantamount to convex hull of initial one.

+This code also containg procedure for generating polygons with given points as vertices.
+Algorithm implies warranty thst all points will becone vertices, but still fails sometimes.

+# scipy library is required

 Usage:
 - Run the main file.